-Reeferendum: National cap on production and severe fines in proposed legal cannabis market
+Reeferendum: Proposed big fines for cannabis corporates, 'help not handcuffs' for cannabis users

 The aim of the bill is to reduce cannabis-related harm, and a key question for voters is whether they think the status quo is better at minimising such harm than the proposed framework.

+But in the key age group of 15 to 17, who are more susceptible to cannabis-related harm, the proportion of people who had used cannabis in the last three months almost halved - from 19.8 per cent before legalisation to 10.4 per cent after legalisation.

+The biggest increase, both in three month and daily or near-daily use, came from men 65 and over.

-The wording of the cannabis referendum question has also been confirmed as a straight Yes/No question:
+The wording of the cannabis referendum question has been confirmed as a straight Yes/No question:

 Do you support the proposed Cannabis Legalisation and Control Bill?